Community Outreach

 Ann, JB and Rena spoke to the kids and parents about bees and the Treasure Valley Bee Club.

-April 13, 2024 - First Mite Prevention Workshop
+April 13, 2024 - First Mite Management Workshop

 22 recent OSU Apprentice Beekeeping students and club members got hands-on experience at our first workshop on testing for and treating Varroa mites.
 Each participate left with a mite test kit and confidence to test and treat mites in their own appiaries.
 The Varroa Destructor mite is the #1 cause of hive loss in the US today and effective mite control is key to long term efficacy of your apiary.
 If you missed this valuable experience, we're conducting another one on May 18 at Kevin Duesman's.